fizzed/rocker/README.md

 ## Overview

-Rocker is a Java 8 optimized (compat with 6+), near zero-copy rendering, speedy template engine that produces statically typed, plain java object templates that are compiled along with the rest of your project.
+Rocker is a Java 8 optimized (runtime compat with 6+), near zero-copy rendering, speedy template engine that produces statically typed, plain java object templates that are compiled along with the rest of your project.
 No more "warm-up" time in production, slow reflection-based logic, or nasty surprises that should have been caught during development.

 Write your templates using an [intuitive, **tagless** syntax](docs/SYNTAX.md) with standard Java expressions for logic, iteration, and values.
+Use Rocker's special `?` presence operator for null-safe evaluation.
 All the heavy lifting is done by the Rocker parser during development -- which keeps the runtime dependencies down to just a handful of classes.
 Rocker will parse your templates and generate well-documented Java source files (so you can easily inspect and understand how it works).

 ## Performance